Black

 You say you want to be something, then stop your spiral into obscurity.

-Demand the love you deserve you!
+Demand the love you deserve!

 We live in a world where opportunity allows neglect!